CamKieff/Data-Driven-Policy/T2DM_CVOT/README.md

-﻿# Type 2 Diabetes Mellitus Cardiovascular Outcomes (CVOT) Project
+﻿# Impact of FDA-Required Cardiovascular Outcome Trials on Type 2 Diabetes Clinical Study Initiation From 2008 to 2017

+Kieffer, C. M., & Robertson, A. S. (2019).
+Impact of FDA-Required Cardiovascular Outcome Trials on Type 2 Diabetes Clinical Study Initiation From 2008 to 2017. _Therapeutic Innovation & Regulatory Science_. https://doi.org/10.1177/2168479019860122

-### Diabetes Data Retrieval and Analysis
+### Data Retrieval and Analysis

 Diabetes data were retrieved from [ClinicalTrials.gov][1]